Follow Legally Speaking Ohio

 Marianna Brown Bettman is a law professor at the University of Cincinnati College of Law, where she teaches torts, legal ethics, and a seminar on the Supreme Court of Ohio.
 She is also a former Ohio state court of appeals judge.
-Professor Bettman is a frequent presenter on Supreme Court of Ohio cases at Continuing Legal and Judicial Education seminars and conferences including the Ohio Judicial Conference analyzing the year’s most important cases from the Supreme Court of Ohio.
+Professor Bettman is a frequent presenter on Supreme Court of Ohio cases at Continuing Legal and Judicial Education seminars and conferences including the Ohio Judicial Conference.
 She also provides appellate consulting services to attorneys.

 Tag Archives: civil contempt